 Helm reserves the right to delete or disable Customer Data alleged to be infringing, and to suspend or terminate the access of any Customer alleged to have submitted infringing Customer Data.

 Each party shall have access to information that is confidential to the other party (“Confidential Information”) including but not limited to with respect to Helm, the Services and tools, and any other information which is not otherwise readily available in the public domain and specifically including all information marked “Confidential”, and the pricing terms of this Agreement.
-The Parties agree (i) not to make each other’s Confidential Information available to any third party; (ii) not to use each other’s Confidential Information except to perform this Agreement, (iii) to hold each other’s Confidential Information in confidence during the term of this Agreement and thereafter, and (iv) no adequate remedy at law exists for breach of this Section and any such breach would cause irreparable harm to the non-breaching party whom shall be entitled to seek immediate injunctive relief, in addition to whatever remedies it has at law or otherwise.
-Either party may make such disclosures as may be necessary by reason of legal, accounting or regulatory requirements beyond either party’s reasonable control provided the disclosing party first provides the other party with sufficient notice of such required disclosure so the other party has a reasonable amount of time to obtain a protective order.
+The Parties agree (i) not to make each other’s Confidential Information available to any third party except as expressly permitted herein; (ii) not to use each other’s Confidential Information except to perform this Agreement, (iii) to hold each other’s Confidential Information in confidence during the term of this Agreement and thereafter, and (iv) no adequate remedy at law exists for breach of this Section and any such breach would cause irreparable harm to the non-breaching party whom shall be entitled to seek immediate injunctive relief, in addition to whatever remedies it has at law or otherwise.
+Either party may make such disclosures as may be necessary by reason of legal, accounting or regulatory requirements beyond either party’s reasonable control, provided the disclosing party first provides the other party with sufficient notice of such required disclosure so the other party has a reasonable amount of time to obtain a protective order.
 Confidential Information shall not include information that (i) is in the public domain through no act or omission of the other party, (ii) was in the other party’s lawful possession prior to the disclosure, (iii) is lawfully disclosed to the other party by a third party without restriction on disclosure, or (iv) is independently developed by the other party.
 The Parties’ obligations under this section will survive termination of the Agreement for a period of five (5) years.